siva82kb/monalysa/docs/source/ulmeasures.md

 # UL Function Measures

-UL use, intensity, and activity measures compute temporal signals related to how much an UL is used using raw measureemnts of movement related varaibles.
-These signals can be used to compute an overall measure of how much an UL is used and the relative use of both ULs.
+UL use, intensity, and activity measures compute temporal signals related to how much a UL is used using raw measurements of movement-related variables.
+These signals can be used to compute an overall measure of how much a UL is used and the relative use of both ULs.

 The detailed module documentation for `measures` can be found [here](ulmeasuresdoc).

 ## Overall UL Activity
-The overall UL activity can be computed from the average UL activtiy measures[^david2021b].
-This can be computed using the function `measures.hq` in the `measures` module.
+The overall UL activity can be computed from the average UL activity measures[^david2021b].
+This can be computed using the function `measures.Hq` in the `measures` module.

 ```{code} python
 >>> import numpy as np